silenecapensis/silenecapensis/README.md

 # Hi there 👋

 My name is SileneCapensis (or silene0259) and I am a developer with multiple hobbies.
 I write code in Rust, HTML, CSS, Javascript/Typescript mainly.
+Please follow me to stay updated on new projects.
+Working under [WeSpeakInCursive.xyz](https://wespeakincursive.xyz)

 ## Social